Required

 However, there are numerous other facts that are likely to be included in a crash report.
 This might include details about:

-• Types of injuries suffered by all those involved in the wreck
+• Types of injuries suffered by all those involved in the wreck.

-• A description of how the accident occurred
+• A description of how the accident occurred.

-• Information about all witnesses and eyewitnesses
+• Information about all eyewitnesses.

-• Information about the drivers and occupants of the vehicles
+• Information about the drivers and occupants of the vehicles.

-• Who was at fault in the accident—if possible to determine
+• Who was at fault in the accident—if possible to determine.

-• Damage to the vehicles—including the type of car and the location of any damage
+• Damage to the vehicles—including the type of car and the location of any damage.

-• Road type—if it was paved, had gravel, hills, and number of lanes
+• Road type—if it was paved, had gravel, hills, and number of lanes.

-• Traffic control devices present—traffic light, stop sign, yield signs
+• Traffic control devices present—traffic light, stop sign, yield signs.

-• The specific location of the crash
+• Time and specific location of the accident.

-The crash report also usually contains statements of both eyewitnesses and drivers involved in the accident.
+The crash report also generally contains statements of both eyewitnesses and drivers involved in the accident.
 This usually occurs at either the scene of the crash or later at the hospital.
 These statements are usually important, as they are taken shortly after the incident and, therefore, are often more reliable than those given months or a year later if a lawsuit is filed.

 While these documents are not admissible in court, the investigating officer can refer to the information contained in the report during the officer’s testimony.
 Furthermore, drawings and diagrams contained in the report may be admissible if the judge allows it during the trial.
-Lastly, if a civil lawsuit is filed, a seasoned attorney could subpoena witnesses for depositions.
+Lastly, if a civil lawsuit is filed, an attorney could subpoena witnesses for depositions.
 These are sworn statements under oath given in the presence of attorneys and a court reporter.

 Along with helping an injured driver to read a report, a hardworking attorney might also help by tracking down statements from eyewitnesses to try to determine how a crash happened and where the fault lies.

-What if the Information in the Police Accident Report is Incorrect?
+What If The Information In The Police Accident Report is Incorrect?

 Usually, the investigating police officer did not witness the accident.
 Therefore, the officer is relying on a basic inspection of the vehicles and informal witness interviews when trying to determine how a crash occurred.
 Unfortunately, this means that the officer’s conclusions might be based on misinformation or a misunderstanding about how exactly an accident was caused.

-Therefore, if the information someone reads in an accident report is inaccurate, they should have the opportunity to submit their own version of the crash to the investigating police department.
+If the information someone reads in an accident report is inaccurate, they should have the opportunity to submit their own version of the crash to the investigating police department.
 Depending on the circumstances, the department might consider this version of events and even change the finding of fault.
 If this information is rejected, however, an individual still has an opportunity to dispute the findings of fault at a traffic court hearing.

 Michigan car crash report lawyer

-Call a Lawyer to Discuss the Use of a Michigan Crash Report
+Contact a Lawyer to Discuss the Use of a Michigan Crash Report

-By hiring an experienced car accident lawyer, you will have help with obtaining and reading your accident report.
-This will provide your lawyer with the information needed t o file your claims and get you compensation for your injuries.
+If you were injured in a car accident, obtaining a Michigan car crash report is essential for pursuing your legal claims.
+By hiring an experienced car accident lawyer, you will have help with obtaining and reading your accident report so you are able to focus on recovery.
+This will provide your lawyer with the information needed to file your claims and get you compensation for your injuries.

 Call Buckfire Law now to start your case.
-We do not charge any fees unless you win a settlement!
+We do not charge any fees unless you win a settlement.

 Awards and Accolades